hamsternz/esp32-cam-demo/README.md

 1. **Important:** Make the connections short or you are likely to get noisy or even not legible images.
 More on that is discussed in section [Showcase](#showcase)
 2. **Camera pin** column refers to pinout on OV7725 camera module
 3. **Camera Power Down** pin does not need to be connected to ESP32 GPIO.
 Instead it may be pulled down to ground with 10 kOhm resistor.
+4. **Camera Reset** can be configured as either active high or active low (run make menuconfig).
+The default is for an active low reset.
-4. OV7725 supports 10 bit image pixels.
+5. OV7725 supports 10 bit image pixels.
 In this example the upper 8 bits are processed and saved.
 The pins corresponding with LSB are marked D0 and D1 and are left not connected.

 If you have [ESP-WROVER V1 (aka DevKitJ)](http://dl.espressif.com/dl/schematics/ESP32-DevKitJ-v1_sch.pdf), then camera connector is already broken out and labeled Camera / JP4.
 Solder 2.54 mm / 0.1" double row, 18 pin socket in provided space and plug the camera module right into it.
 Line up 3V3 and GND pins on camera module and on ESP-WROVER.
 D0 and D1 should be left not connected outside the socket.